 For your assistance, set forth below are a series of questions that arise frequently through phone calls to the Idaho State Bar, the Idaho Supreme Court, the Idaho Attorney General’s Office, and other public legal entities.
 General topics on the left are linked the questions below.

 The Idaho State Bar provides a Lawyer Referral Service at (208) 334-4500.
 You will be asked about your unique situation and matched with an attorney who handles that kind of case.
-LRS attorneys have agreed to charge only $35 for an initial half-hour consultation.
+LRS attorneys have agreed to hold up to a half hour consultation.
+The charge for a referral is only $35.
 Further costs will be between you and the attorney.

 Additionally, the Professionalism and Ethics Section of the Idaho State Bar has produced a helpful Consumers Guide to Idaho Lawyers to answer question about hiring an attorney.
 This guide will assist you in determining when you need a lawyer, how to deal with an attorney, and whether you should handle a legal issue on your own.

 Yes, there are resources for individuals who cannot afford an attorney.
 If you have been charged with a crime, you may be eligible for a public defender.
 To determine whether you are eligible for a public defender contact the Court in which you have been charged with a crime.